yzhihao/MCSCSet/README.md

 This repository is liciensed under Apache-2.0 License.

-The MCSCSet dataset is liciensed under [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/).
+The MCSCSet dataset is licensed under [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/).